-Rare: Hepatitis jaundice/cholestasis.
+Rare: Hepatitis, jaundice/cholestasis.

 Very rare: Severe liver injury such as hepatic failure and acute hepatic necrosis that may be fatal.

 Common: Increased hair loss, eczema, rash (including maculopapular rash), pruritus, dry skin.

 Very rare: Toxic epidermal necrolysis, Stevens-Johnson syndrome, erythema multiforme.

 Musculoskeletal and connective tissue disorders:

 Uncommon: Tendon rupture.

 Renal and urinary disorders:

-Not known: Marginal (reversible) decrease in sperm concentrations, told sperm count and rapid progressive motility.
+Not known: Marginal (reversible) decreases in sperm concentration, total sperm count and rapid progressive motility.

 Common: Anorexia, weight loss (usually insignificant), asthenia.